Skip to main content

 1. In the Earth scene, open the behaviour panel for one of the items.
 Construct a behaviour flow using "Start" event trigger block, "Color" Math block and "Outline" Effect block.
 Set the "R" (red) value of the Color block to 255 and the "A" (alpha) value of the Color block to 255, and all other values to 0, the color preview under the "Output" node should show a red color.
 Connect all the blocks in the same manner as shown below.
 This gives the items a red outline when scene starts.

-1. Drag the behaviour canvas to an empty space, create another behaviour flow using "Start Pointing" event trigger block, a "Color" Math block and an "Outline" Effect block.
+1. Drag the behaviour canvas to an empty space, create another behaviour flow using the "Start Pointing" event trigger block, a "Color" Math block and an "Outline" Effect block.
 Set the "G" (green) value of the Color block to 255 and the "A" (alpha) value of the Color block to 255, and all other values to 0, the color preview under the "Output" node should show a green color.
 Connect all the blocks in the same manner as shown below.
-This gives the rocks a green outline when pointed at with the Wand.
+This gives the objects a green outline when pointed at with the Wand.

 1. Select the whole outline effects behaviour flow, Copy (Ctrl + C) and Paste (Ctrl + V) all the behaviour flows to the other items.